Hoshaiah/demo-commit/cs-facts.md

 - **2025-10-22:** A hash table gives average O(1) lookup, but worst-case O(n) when every key collides.
 - **2025-10-23:** A hash table gives average O(1) lookup, but worst-case O(n) when every key collides.
 - **2025-10-23:** Binary search runs in O(log n) time but requires the input to be sorted first.
+- **2025-10-23:** ASCII uses 7 bits (128 values); UTF-8 extends this to all of Unicode while staying ASCII-compatible.